 Lip lines, also called lipstick lines or smoker’s lines, are those fine lines that start to radiate from your lips as you age.
 Lip lines can cause lipstick to bleed, as well as being a major sign of aging.
 The mouth is one of the most active parts of the face, so lip lines are pretty much an inevitable part of the aging process and a dead giveaway of a person’s true age.
-While lipstick lines can’t be permanently erased, since mouth movement causes new wrinkles to form all the time, their formation can be delayed and there are effective temporary treatment options.
+While lipstick lines can’t be permanently erased, since mouth movement causes new wrinkles to form all the time, their formation can be delayed and corrected with nonsurgical treatment options such as lip injections in Washington, DC at MI Skin Dermatology Center.

 What causes lip lines?